British Columbia School Sports

-BC School Sports is an organisation dedicated to organising sport competition in the province of British Columbia, Canada.
+British Columbia School Sports (BCSS) is an organisation dedicated to organising sport competitions in British Columbia, Canada.

 Overview and History

 BC School Sports was created in 1965, and was originally known as the British Columbia Federation of School Athletic Associations (BCFSAA).
 The group was founded by a group of teachers and administrators who were interested in creating an organisation that would assist in organising school sport functions.
 The first constitution of the group was adopted in 1966.
 The provincial government provided assistance to the group, and the organisation was able to open the doors of its first office in January 1970.
-The name changed from BCFSAA into British Columbia School Sports (BCSS or BC School Sports) in 1980-81.
+The name changed from BCFSAA into British Columbia School Sports (BCSS or BC School Sports) in 1980–81.

 Governing of the Group

 The BCSS is self-governed by an assembly of the Member Schools.
-While the group is self-governed, they continue to accept input from several groups, including School Districts, the Ministry of Education, et al. The combined force of all the Member Schools is known as the Legislative Assembly.
-Together, they make decisions over BC School Sports' rules and regulation, policies of operation, fees, association advocacy programs, position statements, and membership programs and services.
+While the group is self-governed, they continue to accept input from several groups, including School Districts, and the BC Ministry of Education.
+The combination of all Member Schools is referred to as the "Legislative Assembly".
+Together, they make decisions over BC School Sports' rules and regulations, policies of operation, fees, association advocacy programs, position statements, and membership programs and services.

 Leaders

 Association Presidents

-BCSS has 22 different Association Presidents, as well as a number of different members of the Board of Directors, the list following includes contact information.
+The BCSS has 22 different Association Presidents, as well as a number of different members of the Board of Directors, the list following includes contact information.

 Sports

-BCSS commissions 20 different sports.
-All information for these sports can be found on the referred website to the left of this sentence.
+The British Columbia School Sports commissions 20 different sports, including: Aquatics, Badminton, Basketball Boys, Basketball Girls, Cross Country Running, Curling, Field Hockey, American football, Golf, Mountain Biking, Rugby Football, Skiing and Snowboarding, Soccer, Tennis, Track and Field, Volleyball Boys, Volleyball Girls, and Wrestling.
+All sports listed have their respective Provincial Championships each year.

-British Columbia School Sports commissions Aquatics, Badminton, Basketball Boys, Basketball Girls, Cross Country Running, Curling, Field Hockey, American Football, Golf, Gymnastics, Mountain Biking, Rugby Football, Skiing and Snowboarding, Soccer, Tennis, Track and Field, Volleyball Boys, Volleyball Girls, and Wrestling.
-All sports listed have Provincial Championships each year.
+As announced in the 2023 AGM Meeting Notice of Motions Outcome, Gymnastics will no longer be recognized as a BC School Sports activity due to a Motion made by the Thompson-Okanagan zone.

 Recognition

-BCSS offers several different awards to both students and coaches, and gives scholarships to students who are exceptional athletes.
+The BCSS offers several different awards to both students and coaches, and gives scholarships to students who are exceptional athletes.